2017 24 Hours of Daytona: Entry list

 GT Le Mans (GTLM) consisted of 11 vehicles from five brands.
-Porsche's GT Team debuted the mid-engine 911 RSR, and Ford Chip Ganassi Racing (CGR) and its UK division each fielded two Ford GTs.
+Porsche's GT Team debuted the mid-engine 911 RSR, and Ford Chip Ganassi Racing (CGR) and its UK division each fielded two Ford GT.
 Team RLL entered two BMW M6 GTLMs, and Corvette Racing fielded two C7.Rs.
 Ferrari was represented by a Ferrari 488 GTE, fielded by Risi Competizione.
 GTD had 27 entrants from nine GT3 manufacturers.
 Lamborghini was the most-numerous brand in GTD, with eight Huracáns: two from GRT Grasser Racing Team, and one each from Change Racing, DAC Motorsports, Dream Racing Competition, Ebimotors, Konrad Motorsport and Paul Miller Racing.
 Porsche was represented by five 911 GT3 Rs, with one each from Alegra Motorsports, CORE Autosport, Manthey Racing, Park Place Motorsports and The Racer's Group.
 A mix of teams and brands made up the rest of the GTD field.
 They included three Audi R8 LMS (one each from Alex Job Racing, Montaplast by Land-Motorsport and Stevenson Motorsports) and three Mercedes-AMG GT3s from Riley Motorsports – Team AMG, Riley Motorsports – WeatherTech Racing and SunEnergy1 Racing.
 Michael Shank Racing joined Acura for two debuting Acura NSX GT3, and 3GT Racing gave two Lexus RC F GT3s their competition debut at Daytona.
 Scuderia Corsa and Spirit of Race entered one Ferrari 488 GT3 apiece.
-There was one Vantage GT3 from Aston Martin Racing, and one BMW M6 GT3 from Turner Motorsport.
+There was one Vantage GT3 from Aston Martin Racing and one BMW M6 GT3 from Turner Motorsport.

-Each car was driven by two full-time entrants, along with one NAEC racer and one or two extra competitors.
+Each car was driven by two full-time entrants, along with one endurance racer and one or two extra competitors.
 The additional participants were recruited from a number of racing categories, including the FIA World Endurance Championship (such as Neel Jani for Rebellion Racing and Brendon Hartley for ESM), the Supercars Championship (such as Shane van Gisbergen for Riley Motorsports – WeatherTech Racing), the IndyCar Series (such as Scott Dixon for CGR and James Hinchcliffe for Mazda Motorsports), the Deutsche Tourenwagen Masters (such as Robert Wickens for Starworks Motorsport), and Super GT (such as Andrea Caldarelli for Paul Miller Racing).
 Some drivers competed at Daytona on a one-off basis, such as four-time NASCAR Cup Series champion Jeff Gordon and Formula E racer Sam Bird.
 Seb Morris joined WER after winning the Sunoco Whelen Challenge for British GT Championship, Radical Team Challenge and Radical European Masters entrants.